ethersphere/swap-swear-and-swindle/README.md

 Contracts for Swap, Swear and Swindle.

+**Please note that all contracts within this repository are considered highly experimental, probably contain critical flaws and will cause loss of money if used in production.
+Also Swear / Swindle are pure experimentation at this time and will probably replaced completely.**

 ## Tests

 To run the tests first install `truffle`, then run `npm install` to set everything up.